This post contains affiliate links.

 Staples are the least common method of closing total knee replacement surgical sites that I see.

-Staples have the same issues as stitches for increased pain and increased time required to regain range of motion (but on steroids)!
+Staples has the same issues as stitches for increased pain and increasing the time required to regain range of motion, (but on steroids)!

 Staples are pretty large and leave a much bigger punch hole than stitches (and biological glue has no punch holes).